 Travelling with prams and young children

-Keep children seated and close to you when waiting for and when on board public transport.
+- Keep children seated and close to you when waiting for and when on board public transport

 If you have any concerns or need assistance, ask transport staff.

-Safety guide for each mode
+Safety tips for each mode

 Board the train near the guard's compartment so staff can see that you and your child or children are safely on board before signalling to close the train doors.

 On Regional trains, baby strollers, prams and capsules are classed as hand luggage.

 You may be required to fold up your pram and store it in the appropriate area.

 Each Regional train has a fold down baby change table.
 Onboard staff can show you where it is.

 Find more information about family fares and travelling with children on regional services.